TIPS TO WAKE UP TO GLOWING SKIN

 Invest in a pillowcase

 Using a silk or satin pillowcase can make you feel like a princess!
 In addition to feeling like royalty, it provides a smooth surface for skin to easily glide across.
+This is a great way to wake up to glowing skin!
 A satin or silk pillowcase cuts the facial imprints, creases and lines that you get from other materials.

 Cotton pillowcases tend to pull moisture and oils from skin, which can make you wake up to dry, dull skin.
 It can also draw bacteria to your skin, causing breakouts and skin damage.